hdsu-bioquant/sincellTE_2022/session1/01_scATAC-seq_ArchR.md

 ## Reduce data dimensionality with LSI

 Latent Semantic Indexing (LSI) is an approach from natural language processing that was originally designed to assess document similarity based on word counts.
+See for example [this post](http://andrewjohnhill.com/blog/2019/05/06/dimensionality-reduction-for-scatac-data/) for an in-depth discussion of available methods.

 In the context of scATAC-seq and scRNA-seq data ArchR performs LSI following these steps:
 1. scATAC-seq: documents=samples, words=regions/peaks. scRNA-seq: documents=samples, words=genes.
 2. Calculate word frequency by depth normalization per single cell.
 3. Normalize word frequency by the inverse document frequency which weights features by how often they occur.